June 2017

 Four weeks ago I started a survey about good and bad practices when it comes to the maintenance and maintainability of websites.
 Participation was amazing, and here are the first results.

-Post from June 16, 2017, filed under .
+Published on June 16, 2017, filed under .

-Why I’m Suspending Interviews with U.S. Companies
+Why I’m Suspending Interviews With U.S. Companies

 Over the last few quarters I was in conversations to move back to the United States.
 Over the last few weeks I noticed that that would feel like endorsing U.S. policy, and contradict my principles and values.

-Post from June 13, 2017, filed under .
+Published on June 13, 2017, filed under .

 The Simple Answer to Our Terrorism Problems